Robbie Eagles: TMDK (2023–present)

 On 21 March 2023, at the New Japan Cup Finals, Eagles announced that he will challenge Hiromu Takahashi for the IWGP Junior Heavyweight Championship at Sakura Genesis.
 During the same night he would also be announced as the newest member of TMDK, thus leaving Chaos in the process.
 At the event on 8 April, Eagles was defeated by Takahashi.
 The following month, Eagles participated in the 2023 Best of the Super Juniors tournament, competing in the B block.
 Eagles finished the tournament with 10 points, failing to advance to the semi-finals.
+On November 4, 2024, at Power Struggle, Eagles and stablemate Kosei Fujita as the "Ichiban Sweet Boys", won the Super Junior Tag League.

-Ring of Honor (2023)
+On January 4, 2025, at Wrestle Kingdom 19, the Ichiban Sweet Boys won the IWGP Junior Heavyweight Tag Team Championship.
+On April 29, 2025 at Wrestling Hizen no Kuni, Ichiban Sweetboys lost their titles to YOH and Master Wato.

-Eagles made his debut for Ring of Honor on 26 April, challenging Claudio Castagnoli for the ROH World Championship, in a losing effort.
+On January 6, 2026 at New Year Dash!!.
+Ichiban Sweet Boys won the IWGP Junior Heavyweight Tag Team Championship for the second time in a four-way tag, but lost them two months later to Robbie X and Taiji Ishimori of Unbound Co..
+They regained the titles on April 25 at Wrestling RedZone, marking Eagles' fourth reign with the title but lost it again nine days later to El Desperado and Místico at Wrestling Dontaku.

 Pro Wrestling Guerrilla (2018–2019)

 Eagles made his debut for Pro Wrestling Guerrilla during All Star Weekend 14, where he and Morgan Webster were defeated by Sammy Guevara.
 The next night, he was defeated by Joey Janela.
 At PWG Bask in his Glory, he was defeated by Bandido.
 He would later enter the 2018 Battle of Los Angeles, where he defeated DJZ in the first round, but lost to Shingo Takagi in the second round.
 On 18 January 2019, at Hand of Doom, Eagles defeated Jonathan Gresham.